samparl/sirius-api/README.md

-# README
+# WELOME TO SIRIUS

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
-Ruby version 2.3.3
+* This application uses Ruby version 2.3.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Download Rails and PostgresQL if not yet on your machine

-* How to run the test suite
+* To initialize the database:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * Make sure that your machine is serving PostgresQL

-* ...
+  * Run `rails db:setup`

+* To serve locally, run `rails server`